Commercial Pilot License (CPL)What does the CPL license allow you to do…

 How fast can I get it done?

 Training is at the student’s pace and convenience.
-The course will take 10 weeks if full time, 5 months if part time (3 lessons a week)
+The course will take less than a year if full time, up to 18 months if part time.

 Do I need to pay full program cost up front?